Genus zero modular operad and absolute Galois group

-We proceed to a brief discussion concerning the stratification of $\M_{0,(x,\rho(x))}$.
-In particular, we compare it to the classical one in $\M_{0,n}$.
-A list of the first strata occurring in the base space for $\M_{0,(x,\rho(x))}$ is given.
+We proceed to a brief discussion concerning the stratification of the $S$-stable curves of genus 0 with $\theta$-symmetry $\M_{0,S}(\theta)$, i.e. indexed by the graph $(x,\theta(x))$ and compare it to the strata in the classical $\M_{0,S}$ case.
+A list of the first strata occurring in the base space for $\M_{0,S}(\theta)$ is given.
 The word ``codim'' stands for codimension:

 This discussion, allows further considerations concerning the fibers of the proper flat map $\pi:C\to T$, where $C$ is the $|S|$-stable curve.
-To a given divisor $D^{\tau}=\sum_{n\in I} n_iD^{\tau}_{i}$, locally defined by a chart $\{(U_i, f_i)\}$, the symmetry $\rho$ maps $D^{\tau}$ to the corresponding divisor: $D^{\rho(\tau)}=\sum_{n\in I} n_iD^{\rho(\rho)}_{i}$ defined by $\{(U_i, \rho(f_i))\}$. \ So, this defines a pair of divisors $(D^\tau, D^{\rho(\tau)})$, being isomorphic.
-The intersection $(D_\tau,D^{\rho}_\tau)$ is non-empty if and only if $f_i=\rho(f_i)$.
+To a given divisor $D^{\tau}=\sum_{n\in I} n_iD^{\tau}_{i}$, locally defined by a chart $\{(U_i, f_i)\}$, the symmetry $\theta$ maps $D^{\tau}$ to the corresponding divisor: $D^{\theta(\tau)}=\sum_{n\in I} n_iD^{\theta(\theta)}_{i}$ defined by $\{(U_i, \theta(f_i))\}$. \ So, this defines a pair of divisors $(D^\tau, D^{\theta(\tau)})$, being isomorphic.
+The intersection $(D_\tau,D^{\theta}_\tau)$ is non-empty if and only if $f_i=\theta(f_i)$.